Norbert Wiener: Work

 Wiener was an early studier of stochastic and mathematical noise processes, contributing work relevant to electronic engineering, electronic communication, and control systems.
 It was Wiener's idea to model a signal as if it were an exotic type of noise, giving it a sound mathematical basis.
 The example often given to students is that English text could be modeled as a random string of letters and spaces, where each letter of the alphabet (and the space) has an assigned probability.
-But Wiener dealt with analog signals, where such a simple example doesn't exist.
+But Wiener dealt with analog signals, where such a simple example does not exist.
 Wiener's early work on information theory and signal processing was limited to analog signals, and was largely forgotten with the development of the digital theory.

 Wiener is one of the key originators of cybernetics, a formalization of the notion of feedback, with many implications for engineering, systems control, computer science, biology, philosophy, and the organization of society.
-While he claims the field arose during his personal development, it has roots in the works of Leibnitz, Babbage, Maxwell, and Gibbs.
+While he claims the field arose during his personal development, it has roots in the works of Leibnitz, Kierkegaard, Babbage, Maxwell, and Gibbs.
 His work with cybernetics influenced Gregory Bateson and Margaret Mead, and through them, anthropology, sociology, and education.

 In the mathematical field of probability, the "Wiener sausage" is a neighborhood of the trace of a Brownian motion up to a time t, given by taking all points within a fixed distance of Brownian motion.
 It can be visualized as a cylinder of fixed radius the centerline of which is Brownian motion.